Why Perfectionism Can Feel Safer Than Stillness | EMDR Therapy in Phoenix

 Photo by John Noonan on Unsplash

-But here’s what I know — both as a therapist and as someone who’s sat in the client chair: movement is possible.
+And here’s what I know, both as a therapist and as someone who’s sat in the client chair: movement is possible.

 If you can trust the process and find a therapist you click with, layers of shame, fear, and anxiety start to shift.
 They get replaced with tools to regulate your body during the week.
 Old, rigid beliefs soften.
-And for the first time, peace can begin to feel less like danger — and more like a possibility.
+And for the first time, peace can begin to feel less like a warning sign, and more like a possibility.

 Perfectionism is like continuing to wear armor that once kept you safe, but now weighs you down.
-EMDR therapy can help you loosen that grip so moving forward feels less terrifying and more freeing.
+With EMDR therapy in Phoenix, you don’t have to rip that armor off.
+You get to gently set it down, piece by piece, as your nervous system learns it no longer needs it.

 Kandace Ledergerber, EMDR therapist in Phoenix, smiling outdoors among sunflowers.